maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 ##### A word of warning

-It is not particularly common to distinguish between approaches 2 and 3 above and most references simply bundle them together.
+It is not particularly common to distinguish between approaches 2 and 3 above and some references simply bundle them together.

-<a name="intro"></a>
+<a name="knn"></a>
 <hr class="with-margin">
 <h4 class="header" id="knn">k-nearest neighbors (k-NN)</h4>

 ##### Introduction
-The k-nearest neighbours classifier is one of the simplest and most intuitive places to start with classification algorithms.
-It is a non-parametric model as it doesn't make any assumptions about the underlying data distribution (i.e. it assumes it cannot be defined by a finite set of parameters).
-It is also what is called a 'lazy learning' method in that the generalization of the training data is deferred until the query for the test data-point is made - there is no explicit training stage.
+The $k$-nearest neighbours classifier is one of the simplest and most intuitive places to start with classification algorithms.
+It is a non-parametric model which means it doesn't make any assumptions about the underlying data distribution, except in assuming it cannot be defined by a finite set of parameters.
+It is also what is called a 'lazy learning' method in that the generalization of the training data is deferred until the query for a test data-point is made.
+In this way there is no explicit training stage.

 ##### $k$-nearest neighbours algorithm